 Use the TagTeam search engine for the OATP hub (at the bottom of the left sidebar).
 You needn't be a registered TagTeam user to do so.
 The search engine covers all the OATP tag records back to the launch of the project in 2009.
 For more details, see the section of the TagTeam manual on searching.

 Yes.
 See the conventions for creating new project tags.

 When OATP launched in 2009, it had only one official tag, oa.new.
 All the rest were user-defined.
 Now it has a longer list of official tags, in effect codifying the usage of its users into a standard vocabulary.
 But it continues to support user-defined tags and always will.

 One reason we developed TagTeam was to support a vision of "folksonomy in / ontology out" and get the best of both worlds.
 TagTeam allows us to convert deprecated tags to approved tags, manually or automatically, and we take advantage of that power.
 Note that these changes only affect TagTeam's copies of the tag records.
 Tags made for the OATP hub from another platform, such as CiteULike or Delicious, remain unchanged.

 OATP is a social-tagging project to create real-time alerts to new OA-related developments and to organize knowledge of the field.
 TagTeam is the software on which OATP runs.

 OATP could be run on almost any tagging platform, and when it launched in 2009 it ran on Connotea.
-However, existing tagging platforms did not have all the features we wanted and we eventually developed our own, TagTeam.
+However, existing tagging platforms did not have all the features we wanted and eventually we developed our own, TagTeam.
 For more background on TagTeam itself, and the features we wanted that didn't exist in other tagging platforms, see our Introduction to TagTeam.

 TagTeam is a general-purpose tool, and not limited to one project (like OATP) or one topic (like open access).
 It supports social-tagging projects on any topic, and calls them "hubs".
 OATP is one hub within TagTeam.